-If you are in this place, ready to begin living with more clarity – more purpose, health and JOY- a dip your toe in starting place would be my 30 Days to CALM Mini Course.
-A deeper dive with me might mean saying yes to my signature course, REVITALIZED (read some of the testimonials here)!
+If you are in this place, ready to begin living with more clarity – more purpose, health, and JOY- a dip your toe in starting place would be my (now free) 30 Days to CALM Mini-Course.

 So what do you want or need?

-Some women love creating Vision Boards to get clear on what they want or need but a blogger I follow, Rachel W Cole, recently invited folks to create a Fulfillment Pyramid to identify those things which help us feel and live well-nourished.
-Well, this is right up my alley and I joyfully joined the party!
+Some women love creating Vision Boards to get clear on what they want or need but an educator I follow, Rachel W Cole, recently invited folks to create a Fulfillment Pyramid to identify those things which help us feel and live well-nourished.
+This is right up my alley and I joyfully joined the party!